 Genesis eNews Extended

 Genesis eNews Extended captures subscriber names and emails so you can build your newsletter list.
 It’s easy to customize and it works in a lot of different widget spaces.
 I use it to collect emails in my sidebar and in my blog footer.
 If you look at the themes available on Restored 316, you’ll see that there is almost always a space on the home page for you to subscribe.
 This plugin is what she uses to make that happen.
-Plus, it is easy to set it up to integrate with MailChimp so you don’t have to use their ugly forms (no offense MailChimp but seriously…).
+Plus, it is easy to set it up to integrate with MailChimp or ConvertKit so you don’t have to use their ugly forms (no offense MailChimp but seriously…).